Android offers a sophisticated and powerful componentized model for building your UI, based on

 ListActivitythat you override for lifecycle and other functionality hooks.

-To create a fully customized component:
+To create a fully customized component, consider the following:

-You will almost certainly want to override
+You almost certainly want to override

 onMeasure()and are also likely to need to override